 What is Wood Badge?

-Wood Badge is a training course for Scouters which finally results in their receiving a certificate, a small neckerchief, a leather slide, and two small wooden beads on a leather thong.
+Wood Badge is a training course for Scouters.
+Upon completion of the course and practical experience, the participants will receive a certificate, a small neckerchief, a leather slide, and two small wooden beads on a leather thong.
 Lord Baden-Powell, the founder of Scouting, directed the first course in 1919 and gave each of the participants one of the beads which he had captured from the African chieftain Dinizulu.
 Thus did the course name develop, for its symbol was literally a badge of wood.

 Wood Badge is, further, Scouting's premier training course.
 Baden-Powell designed it so that Scouters could learn, in as practical a way possible, the skills and methods of Scouting.
 It is first and foremost, learning by doing.
 The members of the course are formed into patrols and these into a troop.
 The entire troop lives in the out-of-doors for a week, camping, and practicing Scout skills.

 The uniqueness of Scouting is the patrol method.
 The use of the natural group of six or eight boys who elect their own leader and plan and carry out many of their own activities is a democracy in microcosm.
 Here young men learn the give and take of working with people as they must surely do all their lives.
 Here, too, they are given leadership and learning opportunities which prepare them for their future roles as citizens.
 It is for this reason that it is so crucial that all adults understand thoroughly the patrol method.